 We have been on a tight budget on and off for many years, for different reasons and in different countries (even Continents).
-What I write here is proven and works no matter where you are.
+The 7 proven steps to feed a family on a tight Budget work no matter where you are.
 I am not giving you an amount nor a meal plan.
 I do not find them very helpful.
 Every family is different and every area has different food prices.
-It does not help you, if I can get a gallon of milk for $2 (I wish!) and write about it, if the cheapest you can get it is $5.
+It does not help you if I can get a gallon of milk for $2 (I wish!) and write about it if the cheapest you can get it is $5.
 To feed a family on a budget is hard, if you are in this situation, let me encourage you: Do not give up, it is doable!
 Others have gone down this road and made it.

 1. Learn to cook from scratch